Sumida, Tokyo

-Sumida (墨田区, Sumida-ku) is a special ward located in Tokyo Metropolis, Japan.
+Sumida (墨田区, Sumida-ku) is a special ward in the Tokyo Metropolis in Japan.
 The English translation of its Japanese self-designation is Sumida City.

-As of May 1, 2015, the ward has an estimated population of 257,300, and a population density of 18,690 persons per km2.
-The total area is 13.77 km2.
+As of 1 April 2025, the ward has an estimated population of 287,766 and a population density of 20,120 persons per km2.
+Its total area is 13.77 km2.

-Its City Office is located in Azumabashi, but its commercial centre is the area around Kinshicho Station in the south.
+Sumida's city office is located in Azumabashi, while its commercial center is the area around Kinshicho Station in the south.

 Geography

 Sumida is in the north-eastern part of the mainland portion of Tokyo.
 The Sumida and Arakawa are the major rivers, and form parts of its boundaries.
 Its neighbors are all special wards: Adachi to the north; Arakawa to the northwest; Katsushika to the east; Edogawa to the southeast; Taitō to the west; Chūō to the southwest; and Kōtō to the south.